 Certain job industries require physical intensive work (i.e. construction, manufacturing, law enforcement, etc.), which can lead to employee accidents and loss of work.
-In order to determine if a new employee is eligible and meets the requirements for the position being sought, the hiring organization should conduct pre-employment physical examinations.
+In order to determine if a new employee is eligible and meets the requirements for the position being sought, the hiring organization should conduct a pre-employment physical examination.

-Pre-employment physical examination may include health inquiries and physical examinations, including psychological tests, and physical or mental health assessments.
+A pre-employment physical examination may include health inquiries and physical examinations, including psychological tests, and physical or mental health assessments.
 Physical examination may also enable employers to make reasonable accommodations for an employee, relocate the employee to a more suitable position (if available), or reconsider their offer of employment.

 Once an employer decides to send an employee for a physical exam, an authorization worksheet should be generated and given to the physician that will be administering the physical.
 In addition to the authorization form, the examining physician should be given a written statement as to the essential mental and physical functions of the job.
 The physician then will conduct an examination of the applicant to determine whether he or she can perform those functions.
 If the results from a physical exam reveal certain limitations imposed on the employee, the employer is obligated to make reasonable accommodations to work within the employee’s limitations.

-Examples that might constitute reasonable accommodations include:
+Examples that may constitute reasonable accommodations include: